 On the following sites you will find lots of information about the InfoSphere – Student Laboratory for Computer Science at the RWTH Aachen.

-The InfoSphere offers different approaches to various facets and applications of computer science for children and teens across all school grades.
-There are half-day and full-day modules but also modules that stretch over several days.
+The InfoSphere offers different approaches to various facets and applications of computer science for children and teens covering all school grades.
+There are half-day and full-day modules as well as modules that stretch over several days.
 Modules contain research- and 'Puzzle'-projects and, above all, a hands-on experience.
-Many of the modules were created for middle schoolers, so that no prior knowledge is required, and can be booked for every grade.
-Some of the modules can easily be integrated into high school computer science classes, to broaden the knowledge on covered topics with a field-trip or as an alternative to in-class teaching.
+Many of the modules were designed for middle schoolers, so that no prior knowledge is required, and can be booked for every grade.
+Some of the modules can be easily integrated into high school computer science classes, to broaden the knowledge on covered topics with a field-trip or as an alternative to in-class teaching.